arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

   // Set the resolution of the ADC to 12 bits. analogReadResolution(12);

-  // Initialize the BLE module.
-  if (!BLE.begin()) {
+  // Initialize the Bluetooth LE module. if (!BLE.begin()) {
     Serial.println("- Starting BLE failed!");
     while (1); // In case of failure, loop indefinitely.
   }

-  // Set the local name and advertised service for the BLE module.
+  // Set the local name and advertised service for the Bluetooth LE module.
   BLE.setLocalName("VoltageMonitor");
   BLE.setAdvertisedService(voltageService);
   voltageService.addCharacteristic(voltageLevelChar);
   BLE.addService(voltageService);

-  // Start advertising the BLE service.
+  // Start advertising the Bluetooth LE service.
   BLE.advertise();
   Serial.println("- Bluetooth device active, waiting for connections...");
 }